 Investors earn from the spread between the price at which they buy (the “ask” price) and the price at which they sell (the “bid”).
-Here we have a term called “the bid-ask spread”, which compensates the market makers for executing trades at exactly the time waned for trading.
+Here, we have a term called “the bid-ask spread.”
+That compensates the market makers for executing trades at precisely the time waned for trading.

-Volatility of stock price here plays in favour of the investor, meaning, the more the price volatile is, the broader the bid-ask spread is.
+Volatility of stock price here plays in favor of the investor, meaning, the more the price volatile is, the broader the bid-ask spread is.

-As for the tech part, placing trading servers physically close to exchanges’ matching engines will make a difference in the processing speed, and that is another factors HFT usually play on to make bigger profits.
+As for the tech part, placing trading servers physically close to exchanges’ matching engines will make a difference in the processing speed.
+And that is another factor HFT usually play on to make more significant profits.

-As a practical example, we can look at the New York Stock Exchange (NYSE), which has a group of liquidity providers called Supplemental Liquidity Providers (SLPs).
+As a practical example, we can look at the New York Stock Exchange (NYSE).
+It has a group of liquidity providers called Supplemental Liquidity Providers (SLPs).

-The above-mentioned system was introduced not long after the collapse of Lehman Brothers in 2008, when liquidity was a major concern for investors.
+The system mentioned above was introduced not long after the collapse of Lehman Brothers in 2008, when liquidity was a primary concern for investors.

 SLPs attempts to add competition and liquidity for existing quotes on the exchange.
 As an incentive to companies, the NYSE pays a fee or rebate for providing said liquidity.

-It was mentioned that in July 2016, the average SLP rebate was $0.0019 for NYSE- and NYSE MKT-listed securities on NYSE, benefiting of the millions of transactions done a day with large amounts of profits.
+The average SLP rebate was $0.0019 for NYSE- and NYSE MKT-listed securities on NYSE in July 2016.
+It is benefiting of the millions of transactions done a day with large amounts of profits.

-High frequency traders try play in the area of price movements caused by large institutional trades.
+High-frequency traders try to play in the area of price movements caused by large institutional traders.

 When a mutual fund sells one million shares of a stock, the price decreases.
-High frequency traders exploit the moment and buy then, hoping to be able to sell the shares a few minutes later at the normal price.
+High-frequency traders exploit the moment and buy then.
+They hope to be able to sell the shares a few minutes later at the regular price.

-When a pension fund buys two million shares, high frequency traders short-sell the stock, in hope to close their position at a profit.
-(Short selling is the process of selling a stock you do not own; you borrow the shares from a stockbroker for selling them, and then later buy the stock to return the borrowed shares.)
+When a pension fund buys two million shares, high-frequency traders short-sell the stock, in the hope of closing their position at a profit.
+(Short selling is the process of selling a stock you do not own.
+You borrow the shares from a stockbroker for selling them, and then later buy the stock to return the borrowed shares.)

 Is high frequency trading legal?

-There is no official regulatory text that declares high frequency trading is illegal.
-As it is allowed to be practice, then this means it is legal, in theory for now for sure.
+There is no official regulatory text that declares high-frequency trading is illegal.
+As traders allow to practice it, then this means it is legal, in theory, for now for sure.

-For delegalising HFT, there should be legitimate reasons.
+For delegalizing HFT, there should be legitimate reasons.

 What percentage of trades are high frequency?

-As per estimates and records by the industry specialists over the web, high-frequency trading accounted for 52 percent of May’s average daily trading volume of about 6.73 billion shares.
+High-frequency trading accounted for 52 percent of May’s average daily trading volume of about 6.73 billion shares.
+It is as per estimates and records by the industry specialists over the web,

-Crypto data in 2009 unveiled that about 61 percent of 9.8 billion of average daily shares traded were executed by high-frequency traders.
+Crypto data in 2009 unveiled that high-frequency traders executed about 61 percent of 9.8 billion of average daily shares traded.